Aaron Zehnter

-Aaron Zehnter (born 31 October 2004) is a German professional footballer who plays as a left-back for club VfL Wolfsburg.
+Aaron Zehnter (/de/; born 31 October 2004) is a German professional footballer who plays as a left-back for club VfL Wolfsburg.

 Club career

 Zehnter is a youth product of Würzburger FV, Würzburger Kickers, and FC Augsburg.
 On 8 May 2022, he signed his first professional contract with FC Augsburg until 2024 with an option to extend for two more seasons.
 He made He made his league debut with the FC Augsburg side in a 1–0 Bundesliga win over Bayer Leverkusen on 3 February 2023.

 On 4 January 2024, Zehnter signed with SC Paderborn in 2.
 Bundesliga.

 On 1 July 2025, Zehnter signed a five-year contract with Bundesliga club VfL Wolfsburg.

 International career

 Zehnter is a youth international for Germany, having played up to the Germany U20s.